Tom’s Rating (5 / 5)

 Loudness is definitely no issue.
 This thing cranks on the 40 watt mode.
 And being that it is a tube amp the sound doesn’t degrade as it gets louder, unlike a solid state which has limits.

 Bottom line with this amp is the tone.
 It just sounds amazing.
 It has that awesome Marshall sound in a nice, convenient package.
 I have never had an amp where I’m not adjusting the sound here and there to try to get it just right.
 No matter what I play through thing it just sounds killer.
-It’s made me a better player in the end because I can focus on what and how I’m playing, knowing that the amp is doing it’s job.
+I feel like it’s actually made me a better player because I can focus on what and how I’m playing.

-It’s funny, I realized, playing my Epiphone with this amp, I can hear the sound of all these great rock songs that I grew up with.
-I kinda knew it all along but it confirms the secret sauce.
-Les Paul + Marshall.
-Let the magic happen!
+Playing my Epiphone with this amp, I can hear the sound of all these great rock songs that I grew up with.
+Confirms the Les Paul + Marshall secret sauce.
+Love this amp.